-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The target asset allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense, and the assumed rate of inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected geometric real rates of return by the target asset allocation percentage and then adding expected inflation.
+The long-term assumed investment rate of return of 5.25% was reviewed by the Fund's actuary for reasonableness and adopted by the Board.

 Asset class Target allocation Long term expected real rate of return

-Domestic fixed income 50 % 0.9 %
+Domestic fixed income 50 % 1.1 %

-Global equity 10 7.0
+Global equity 10 6.0

-International developed markets equity 10 8.2
+International developed markets equity 10 6.4

 Domestic large cap equities 25 5.7

-Domestic small/mid cap equities 5 6.2
+Domestic small/mid cap equities 5 6.6

 100 %

-\ Rates shown are net of inflation
+^{} Rates shown are net of inflation